about us

 Welcome to the fire.

-Imagine yourself beneath an ancient sky, the stars not distant, but close enough to hear the stories sung on the breeze, you hear the wisdom of those who came before, the voices of the ancestors who sit around their fires in skycamp.
+Imagine yourself beneath an ancient sky, the stars not distant, but close enough to hear the stories sung on the breeze as they rustle through the trees.
+You hear the wisdom of those who came before, the voices of the ancestors who sit around their fires in skycamp.

-The fire in front of you crackles softly, its sparks rising to meet the constellations like messengers carrying tales to the world of spirit and back again.
+The fire in front of you crackles softly, its sparks rising to meet the constellations like messengers carrying the stories from the world of spirit and back again.
 The warm sand vibrates, the earth hums beneath your feet while the smoke dances around you, moves through you, sings you in, grounds you, and welcomes you back.

 This is where The VA Network began.
-At the fire, under this sky that holds time like a breath.
-It began with Andrew D Flanagan, sitting with his mentor and elder, Dig Jones, the fire light glowing as his hands moved with purpose, carving stories into the earth, patterns of creation drawn into the warm sand.
+Under this sky that holds time like a breath, sitting around a campfire.
+It started with Andrew D Flanagan and his mentor and elder, Dig Jones, the fire light glowing as his hands moved with purpose, carving stories into the earth, patterns of creation drawn into the warm sand.
 They weren’t stories of the past, but maps of the way ahead, of retrieving forward the ways to guide the path for the future.
 Symbols drawn to guide not just our feet but our hearts and our spirits.
 Each mark held the weight of generations past and those yet to come, the wisdom of lives lived in deep relation with the land, and all that call it Home.

 This is our purpose – there is nothing more important.

-What was to become ‘The VA Network’ was drawn in the sand by the fire that night, breathed into this world from the land of spirit and carried back by the smoke into the constellations overhead.
+What was to become ‘The VA Network’ was drawn in the sand by the fire that night, breathed into this world from the land of spirit and carried back by the smoketo the constellations overhead.

 The VA Network goes beyond what you might expect from a streaming platform or social network.
 This isn’t just about content.
 It’s about connection.
 It’s a relational network, a movement, a living, breathing web that spans lands, peoples, and generations.
 It’s a space where ancient wisdom meets modern technology, where the voices of the past help guide the decisions we make now for the sake of the ones yet to come.
 A future rooted in balance, reciprocity, and our shared role as custodians of creation.

 This isn’t about centring Indigenous voices for decoration or diversity points.
-It’s about decentring the extractive gaze, and inviting everyone to sit around the same fire.
-To yarn.
-To listen.
-To bring your story, your truth, your piece of the pattern, and in doing so, come back into relation.
+It’s about decentring the extractive gaze, dismantling the structures that keep us apart, and inviting everyone to sit around the same fire.
+To bring your story, your truth, your piece of the pattern alongside others, and in doing so, come back into relation.

-Because we’ve wandered.
+Because the truth is we have wandered too far from camp.
 As a species, we forgot the old agreements.
 We broke the relational law that kept things in balance.
+We turned away from Country, thinking we could live without her.
+We forgot how to listen to the quiet teachings of land and lore.
 But the stories are still here.
-They’ve been waiting.
+They’ve been waiting, like seeds asleep in the earth, ready to awaken when we remember how to listen.

 The stories shared around this fire are more than tales, they are medicine for a world that’s lost its way.
 They’re maps.
 Not maps of land, but of spirit, of responsibility, of law.
 Each film, series, voice, each truth added here is another stick on the fire, another spark that lights up the ancient design, the pattern of creation, survival, resilience, and care.